-We do get a fair amount of queries starting out with, "how to feed the OCF antenna correctly?" and it's easy to understand why, as the answer certainly is not intuitive.
+We do get a fair number of inquiries that start out saying, "How do I feed the Greyline Flagpole correctly?" and it's easy to understand why, as the answer certainly is not intuitive.

 Most of us think we can plug a 50 Ohm coax into an antenna out of the box and we're off to the races breaking pile-ups and feeling loud!
-That's the goal with our 10-band vertical-dipole (aka "DX Flagpole") but feeding our OCF antenna just doesn't work that way.
-There is a sequence to the "feed system" that is required for higher performance.
-Tune in below for more information from one of the antenna sages of our time, Mr. John Portune.
+Well, high-end plug-and-play is the general goal of our product design but it doesn't work quite that simply, but it's close!

 It is a common belief that one must “ground everything.”
-This is NOT true for the Flagpole antenna.
-It must “float” electrically above ground.
+This is NOT true for the Greyline DX Flagpole Antenna System.
+The antenna must “float” electrically above ground.
 The reason is basic.
-Like a common wire dipole, the flagpole antenna is a balanced antenna.
+Like a common wire dipole (like a wire dipole in the tree) the flagpole antenna is a balanced antenna.

 Therefore, the tuner must also have a TRUE balanced output.